nathancarter/weblurch/doc/plan.md

 the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

-## Build process

- * Update build process to include in app compilation any sources in the app folder other than `weblurch.litcoffee`, just as the testapp build process does.
-Then move `appsetup.litcoffee` in there, for better organization.

 ## Editing

  * Add to app and testapp unit tests a check to be sure the